Jinntec/fore-docs/content/getstarted/_index.md

 You are good to go and may skip to next section!

+> If you are situated within the European Union you should always bundle a Fore distribution with your code to avoid conflict with
+> data privacy protection regulations.

 ### Using local copy

 Download Fore from [github](https://github.com/Jinntec/Fore/releases) and unpack it to a convenient location on your disk.